 - Information about the Person: 10%

-- Who are they, where do they hang out and what are their typical activities of daily life: their relationships, routines and the background that got them there.
+- Who are they, where do they hang out and what are their typical activities of daily life: their history, routines and the background that got them there.

 - Information about Problems: 50%

-- What’s the patient’s clinical history, how are they now and have they hit any diagnostic triggers for assessment: what’s wrong, to what degree and with what effect.
+- What’s the patient’s clinical disposition, how are they now and have they hit any diagnostic triggers for assessment: what’s wrong, to what degree and with what effect.

 - Information about Direction: 5%